alfred_ vs Google CC: Which AI Email Agent Is Better? (2026)

 One tells you about your day.
 The other handles it.

-Google CC is a clever free experiment that emails you a morning summary from Gmail, Calendar, and Drive.
-It's a helpful heads-up, but read-only.
-After reading, you still do all the work yourself. alfred_ is an AI executive assistant that handles your email while you sleep.
+Google CC is a clever Labs experiment that emails you a morning summary from Gmail, Calendar, and Drive and can prepare a draft when you ask.
+It's a helpful heads-up, but it does not handle your inbox.
+After reading, you still do most of the work yourself. alfred_ is an AI executive assistant that handles your email while you sleep.
 It triages your inbox, drafts replies, extracts tasks, tracks follow-ups, and escalates only what needs your judgment.
 You wake up to decisions, not a to-do list.

 Best for

-• Google CC for a free morning summary with no cost, no commitment, no action taken
+• Google CC for a free morning summary with no cost, no commitment, and only light drafting on request

 • alfred_ for autonomous email, drafts, task extraction, and follow-up tracking